progressivis/progressivis/doc/notebooks.md

 #### Other custom functions

-Some widgets can use user-defined functions (e.g. `View`, `GroupBy` and `Aggregate`).
+Some widgets can use user-defined functions (e.g., `View`, `GroupBy`, and `Aggregate`).

 To be visible in the interface of the underlying widgets, these functions must respect a few conventions:

 * like snippets, they must be defined or imported in cells beginning with the comment `# progressivis-snippet`
 * they must be decorated with the `@register_function` decorator
-* their signature must comply with the requirements of the addressed progressivis module.
+* their signature must comply with the requirements of the addressed ProgressiVis module.

 A complete example is provided [here](taxis-precipitations-line-chart).